 Your high-quality content impacts a customer’s decision-making process perhaps more than any other aspect of your marketing.

-The Future of Financial Services Content Marketing
+The Future of Content Marketing for the Financial Services Industry

 Smart Distribution of Content

 Yes, blogs and podcasts sound like old news.
 But their benefits continue to stretch into the future, especially when combined with an intentional distribution strategy.
 Once you create engaging content for your platforms, focus on circulating your information with a wide net.

 Emails provide one of the easiest ways to inform your targeted audience.
 For example, use stories and interesting financial questions in your email to ‘hook’ your readers.
 Once you do, they’re more likely to click on your material.

 This simple promotion to your database generates a consistent stream of traffic to your blog/website/landing page.
 Plus, when you have pixels utilized on your site, you can retarget those visitors through online ads.

 Other ways of distribution include social media posts and syndication services.
 Regardless of what you use, here’s the key: instead of creating content and hoping for visitors, go after them by placing bait on your marketing fishing rod.